piLovr/Cobalt/README.md

 ### How to send messages

-To send a message, start by finding the chat where the message should be sent.
+To send a extendedMessage, start by finding the chat where the extendedMessage should be sent.
 Here is an example:

 ```java
 var chat = api.store()